yao-jz/yao-jz.github.io/_pages/about.md

 *AAAI 2023, under review*

 Propose two tasks **DialGen** and **DialSpk** to evaluate the model's ability of understanding and generating dialogue between characters in stories.
-We built a new dataset **DIalStory**, which consists of 105k Chinese stories with a large amount of dialogue weaved into the plots to support the evaluation.
+We built a new dataset **DialStory**, which consists of 105k Chinese stories with a large amount of dialogue weaved into the plots to support the evaluation.
 We also proposed learning explicit character representations to improve performance on these tasks.

 [pdf](https://arxiv.org/pdf/2209.08524.pdf)